wrohdewald/restaround/README.rst

 - more user friendly error messages
 - pre and post scripts
 - check should exit 1 for failure, restic does not
-- restaround cpal will use cp -al and create repodir/../repodir.before_prune.YYYY-MM-DDThh:mm:ss
+- restaround cpal will use cp -al and create something like repodir/../repodir.before_prune.YYYY-MM-DDThh:mm:ss
 - restaround rmcpal removes it
-- inherit: Make it a real flag, right now the form backup_inherit_* is not possible.

 .. _restic: https://restic.net